 After having an Esfahani biryani (very heavy) for lunch, off to the square we went and to the square bazaar (by the way apparently the square is the second largest after Tiananmen Square in China).
 We went to a couple of carpet shops and learned a lot, was so impressed by this double sided carpet made by two different weavers but for each knot they both worked on it (I.e. you can flip it either way with different designs on each side – it was weaved simultaneously on both sides).
 We got a few things and even more things in the sweets shop, and after passing another demonstration, we got back to the hotel just chilling.

 I was planning on crossing to the nearby bridge for some nice tea but sounds busy outside – will still have time, tomorrow is another day and at night we’ll be in Tehran, looking forward to it!
 (Azadi Suite Hotel, 7:10pm Esfahan)**

 We just woke up all relaxed and fresh, after breakfast we are ready to pick up and go, ending our stay here in Esfahan and heading to Tehran.
 Still a few sites to see today but our plane leaves around 5pm.
-So yesterday after we relaxed in the hotel we walked through the bridge after al, it was a blistering cold night.
-Had a nice warm tea and ash rishta (incredible soup) in a chaykhaneh (teahouse) under the bridge.
+So yesterday after we relaxed in the hotel we walked through the bridge after all, it was a blistering cold night.
+Had a nice warm tea and ash rishta (incredible soup) in a chaykhaneh (tea house) under the bridge.
 Cost us a measly 3.5 dollars for both of us, very filling stuff and kept us warm enough for the 10-minute walk back.

 Persian food is art